cncf/tag-security/assessments/projects/openkruise/self-assessment.md

 - **Known Issues Over Time** <br>
-  Openkruise doesn't have any security vulnerabilities pointed out as of the moment, but the project is impacted by the vulnerabilities in the internal tools and frameworks that it uses (for eg. Golang vulnerabilities).
+  Openkruise doesn't have any security vulnerabilities pointed out as of the tools and frameworks that it uses (for eg. Golang vulnerabilities).
 - **[CII Best Practices](https://www.coreinfrastructure.org/programs/best-practices-program/)** <br>
   OpenKruise hasn't attained any badge from Open Source Security Foundation